kevgo/dot-files/vscode/README.md

 - [user settings](user-settings.json)
 - [keybindings.json](keybindings.json)

-To preserve alphabetic sorting and readability, sort the JSON using http://novicelab.org/jsonabc, then re-paste back into VSCode to get the VSCode formatting, then update Github with that payload.
+You can sort alphabetically using http://novicelab.org/jsonabc but re-paste back into VSCode to get the VSCode formatting before updating Github.

 ### Extensions